MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_Server_Configuration.md

 ### GSSAPIAuthentication

-The `GSSAPIAuthentication` configuration argument specifies whether GSSAPI based user authentication is allowed.
+The `GSSAPIAuthentication` configuration argument specifies whether GSSAPI (Kerberos) based user authentication is allowed.
 The default for `GSSAPIAuthentication` is no.

 GSSAPI authentication also requires the use of the `-K` switch specifying the hostname when using